 - Nofollow, sponsored & UGC links… use them correctly or risk an SEO penalty.

-- Linking internally from HTTPS to HTTP… this is an unsafe experience for your visitors so avoid this SEO mistake by checking your blog regularly to make sure your internal links are as they should be.
+- Linking internally from HTTPS to HTTP… this suggests an unsafe experience for your visitors.
+Avoid this SEO mistake by checking your blog regularly to make sure your internal links are as they should be.

 That’s all for now!